akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-connector-for.md

 ### Julia's needs

+**If the product is initially created in the ERP:**

+Julia needs an easy way import product information from the ERP solution to her PIM.

+So she needs:

+* A **smooth process** to import automatically ERP product data into her PIM.

+* An **easy to follow strategy** to define the periodicity of this automatic import process.

+* Perhaps also a **friendly Connector UI** to trigger and to log manually all processes (import/export) if needed (full or partial imports).
+She also needs a notification system to be alerted when something goes wrong.

 **If the product is initially created in the PIM**

 Julia needs an easy way to create the product in her PIM, and exchange product information with the ERP solution.